lilya2148/lilya2148.github.io/README.md

+# NOTES
+If you are going to make stylist / code changes; make a branch, homie

-# A reminder for me on how I can publish to this site:
+# How To Publish to this site:

 1) add a post to the home page (index.markdown),